syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 __(Easy, 50 pts, Digital Forensics)__

-We are given some file, no extension.
-So let's `file` it:
+We are given some file called `search-trash`, no extension.
+So let's `file`
+it:

     $ file search-trash
     search-trash: Windows Recycle Bin INFO2 file (Win2k - WinXP)

-Okay, so it's an INFO2 recycle bin file, let's see if the flag is directly visible in the binary through strings:
+Okay, so it's an INFO2 recycle bin file.
+I'm not too sure what it is but after briefly looking at the file contents using `less`, there were several strings which are quite contiguous but the remainder were mainly binary values.
+Let's see if the flag is directly visible in the file using `strings`:

     $ strings search-trash
     ...